TjasaZil/InterestingClimateFactsAPI/README.md

 - Get a fact by id
 - Get facts by term

-## Examples

-- these are examples of the use of api

 ## Get all facts

 Returns a list of all the facts